Pliva 434 Pill: Trazodone Hydrochloride

 - Trouble sleeping

-If new or worsening symptoms occur, it is important to call your doctor as soon as possible.
+If you notice new or worsening symptoms, call your doctor as soon as possible.

 Trazodone Hydrochloride Warnings